 What is Brainy Alley?

 Brainy Alley enriches writing or critical-thinking experiences of children.
-Lessons are designed to challenge bright children, so they can be served beyond the public school menu and bring real-world relevance to academic content.
+All writing classes and workshops are designed to challenge bright children, so they can be served beyond the public school menu and bring real-world relevance to academic content.
 Assignments are not remedial in any way, and require a lot of thought.
 The focus is on critical thinking and clear communication and students are are always given detailed feedback for every assignment.

 There is no formal assessment provided.
 IF they are good readers, most children have been known to find their school tasks easier after completing a couple of our modules, as they would after attending any other academic enrichment class.
 Brainy Alley classes guide children in their thinking process, and does not "teach to the test" at any time.